 The Muslim Brotherhood may be down, but they’re not out… not by a long shot!

-Those who have been following this blog for some time will know that I believe the Antichrist will come from Jordan’s royal family.
-With the Muslim Brotherhood also aiming at Jordan, one might ask “If the Muslim Brotherhood takes over Jordan, and deposes the king, how could the Antichrist come from Jordan’s royal family?”
+Those who have been following this blog for some time will know that I believe the Antichrist will come from the royal family of the nation to the east of Israel.
+With the Muslim Brotherhood also aiming at this nation, one might ask “If the Muslim Brotherhood takes over this nation, and deposes the king, how could the Antichrist come from their royal family?”

 I’m glad you asked.

-Jordan is a big part of the Psalm 83 confederacy, being represented by all three founding tribes; Edom, Moab and Ammon, leaving no doubt that Jordan will participate in that attack on Israel.
-If Jordan’s royal family is on the throne at that time, there is no way any of them would be chosen to run Jordan under Israeli, or even UN, oversight.
-If, however, the Antichrist and his family are removed from the throne before that war, and perhaps even voicing public opposition to that war, from afar, then they will be looked on favourably by the Israeli leadership, and indeed, by the world, once the war is over.
+The descendants of Edom, Moab and Ammon are a big part of the Psalm 83 confederacy, being represented by all three founding tribes; Edom, Moab and Ammon, leaving no doubt that the nation to the east of Israel will participate in that attack on Israel.
+If their royal family is on the throne at that time, there is no way any of them would be chosen to run that nation under Israeli, or even UN, oversight.
+If, however, the Antichrist and his family are removed from the throne before that war, and perhaps even voicing public opposition to that war, from afar, then they will be looked on favorably by the Israeli leadership, and indeed, by the world, once the war is over.

 It is likely that the Antichrist himself will be one of the voices protesting the Gog and Magog war, found in Ezekiel 38:13, represented as one of Sheba, Dedan, or Tarshish, most likely from Dedan.
 (Tarshish is likely a reference to Tartus, the Syrian port on the Mediterranean, which will become the capital of Syria after Damascus is destroyed during the Psalm 83 war.)

-I can therefore predict that the Muslim Brotherhood will also be successful in Jordan, before the Psalm 83 war.
+I can therefore predict that the Muslim Brotherhood will also be successful in this nation, before the Psalm 83 war.

-There are a number of princes in the Jordanian royal family, so it is impossible to say which one might become the Beast, but it is likely that he would not be the first choice, which would indicate that he will not be the first son of the king.
+There are a number of princes in the royal family of the nation of Esau’s descendants, so it is impossible to say which one might become the Beast, but it is likely that he would not be the first choice, which would indicate that he will not be the first son of the king.
 Daniel 11:21 seems to indicate that the Beast will sneak in, under the radar, as it were;

 “And in his estate shall stand up a vile person, to whom they shall not give the honour of the kingdom: but he shall come in peaceably, and obtain the kingdom by flatteries”

-Some of the Jordanian princes are quite young, so if it is one of them in view, it still might take several years before all of these events play-out.
+Some of their princes are quite young, as of this writing, so if it is one of them in view, it still might take several years before all of these events play-out.
+I am not happy about this!

 Hosea, however, indicates that the time of the End Times might just be a few years away yet;